PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 This is a quick start tutorial to help you build something with Indigo.

-There are [Mill](https://github.com/PurpleKingdomGames/hello-indigo) and [SBT](https://github.com/PurpleKingdomGames/hello-indigo-sbt) repositories that go with this guide, please note that you can follow the games progression by looking through the commits on the _Mill_ version.
+There are [Mill](https://github.com/PurpleKingdomGames/hello-indigo) and [SBT](https://github.com/PurpleKingdomGames/hello-indigo-sbt) repositories that go with this guide, please note that you can follow the games original development progression by looking through the commits on the _Mill_ version.

 ## Choose your game API style

 Indigo comes with three game templates.
 Called entry points, they are just traits you extend that help give your game some shape, and can be described as:

-1. `IndigoSandbox` - The smallest API interface, great for trying things out, doesn't scale as well and is missing some functionality.
+1. `IndigoSandbox` - The smallest API interface, great for trying things out but doesn't scale as well, and is missing some functionality.
 2. `IndigoDemo` - Technically gives you access to everything, but doesn't provide Scene management (you'd have to roll your own).
-3. `IndigoGame` - Like demo, but with Scene management built it.
+3. `IndigoGame` - Like `IndigoDemo`, but with Scene management built it.

 > You can also write you're own entry point, take a look at the code for `IndigoSandbox` in the repo.

 In this guide, we'll be using `IndigoSandbox` for brevity and our "game" will be called `helloindigo`.

->Reminder: The sandbox is limited in what it can do, and it geared towards briefly trying things out without the clutter of the two larger interfaces.
+> Reminder: The sandbox is limited in what it can do, and it geared towards briefly trying things out without the clutter of the two larger interfaces.

 ## "Hello, Indigo!"